ichnion/website/src/pages/contact.md

 # Get in touch

 Want to get in touch?
 We'd love to hear from you.
-Here's how you can reach us...
+You can talk to us in our [Discord channel](https://discord.gg/HPFF83fTR4).